Khao Yai- Heaven on Earth

 The whole National Park is divided into 4 zones which you can book as per your accommodation preference:

-Zone 1: it is located near the visitor center and has 4 lodges
+Zone 1: it is located near the visitor centre and has 4 lodges

 Zone 2: it is divided into two different locations Orapim and Trewtat.
 The first one has 3 lodges while the second has 2.